You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 I hope you’re doing well!

-We’ve all seen it: the cat goes stiff like a board, dramatically flops over, or starts doing that “drunk walk” when you try putting a sweater on them.
-One of my own cats, Beliza (Rest in peace, sweetheart!) – who happily modeled her knitwear – at first acted like she’d been personally betrayed by a piece of yarn. 😄 So how did she go from hating pet clothes to enjoying them?
+We’ve all seen it — the cat goes stiff like a board, dramatically flops over, or does that weird “drunk walk” the second you put a sweater on them.
+My own cat Beliza (rest in peace, sweetheart!), who later happily modeled her own knitwear, acted the first time like she’d been personally betrayed by a piece of yarn and a pair of knitting needles. 😄 So how did she go from hating clothes to actually enjoying them?

 Let’s talk about it.